All rights and affiliation reserved solely to Kazuki Takahashi. I claim no proprietorship to Yu-Gi-Oh.

 The limo eased to a stop and the chauffeur scurried to open his door.
-He stepped out, briefcase in hand, trench coat floating about his heels in all his electric glory.
+He stepped out with briefcase in hand and trench coat floating about his heels in all his electric glory.

-He was there for one reason alone: Mokuba.
+He was there for one reason alone, his little brother, Mokuba.

-Kaiba, Mokuba entranced with his DS paid no heed to where his legs led him, promptly against bodies, poles, chairs, and close to tumbling in a fountain.
+Mokuba Kaiba entranced with his DS paid no heed to where his legs led him.
+Promptly against bodies, poles, chairs and close to tumbling in a fountain, twice.
 With eyes glued to the screen, his legs proceeded to march in the perimeter of the aisle.
-He didn't care whom he bummed into, but today was the day he'd make a high record and beat his brother's score.
+He didn't care whom he bummed into but today was the day he'd make a high record and beat his brother's score.

 So close—I'm going to do it!